Fri 7 September 2007 - APEC Day

 Update Monday morning: So it turned out to be Driza-bones and Akubras… and The Chaser’s escapades made the news worldwide: Google News / Video from BBC and Fox, as well as the Chaser’s own raw footage.

-5 Responses to “APEC Day”
+5 replies on “APEC Day”